 Middle children may also gravitate towards friends over family because they often feel left out.
-As parents, it can be helpful to recognize and respect their need for peers — create opportunities in which your middle child can meet new friends, whether this be through play dates, school or church.
-Middle children sometimes feel like they always have to share their parents — carve out special time for your middle child to make her feel special.
+As parents, it can be helpful to recognize and respect their need for peers — create opportunities in which your middle child can meet new friends, whether through play dates, school, or church.
+Middle children sometimes feel like they always have to share their parents — carve out a special time for your middle child to make her feel special.
 Heck, why not do this for all of your children?

-We love our middle child to the moon and back, and we are pretty sure she loves us too.
-Except when she gives us her angriest, middle child sneer.
+We love our middle child to the moon and back, and we are pretty sure she loves us too, except when she gives us her angriest middle child sneer.
 You know what I’m talking about.
 Then we either leave her alone or bribe her with chocolate.
 Whatever it takes. 😉 Every day with a middle child is an adventure.
 One we wouldn’t change for the world.

-What a blessing to have the opportunity to parent three such beautifully unique baby girls.
+What a blessing to have the opportunity to parent three beautifully unique baby girls.
 I am sure you all feel the same way about your own middle children, even on the hard days.
 Our job will never be boring, that I can promise you.
 The world needs more middle children.
 They are one part beloved and another part bewildering.